Published September 23, 2022

 IronPDF Features

-Not only can HTML files be converted to PDF, but we can also convert image files to PDF.
+Not only can HTML files be converted to PDF, but can also convert image files to PDF.

-IronPDF can help us create interactive PDF documents, fill out and submit interactive forms, merge and split PDF documents, extract text and images from PDF documents, search text in PDF documents, rasterize PDF pages to images, convert PDF to HTML, and print PDF documents.
+IronPDF can help to create interactive PDF documents, fill out and submit interactive forms, merge and split PDF documents, extract text and images from PDF documents, search text in PDF documents, rasterize PDF pages to images, convert PDF to HTML, and print PDF documents.

 IronPDF can generate a document from a URL.
 For login behind HTML login forms, it also allows the use of custom network login credentials, user agents, proxies, cookies, HTTP headers, and form variables.

-IronPDF is a library that allows us to read and fill in PDF documents and is capable of extracting images from documents.
+IronPDF is a library that can read and fill in PDF documents and is capable of extracting images from documents.
 It allows us to add headers, footers, text, photos, bookmarks, watermarks, and more to documents.
 It also allows us to join and split pages in a new or existing document.
 IronPDF is capable of converting documents to PDF objects without using an Acrobat viewer.
 It is also possible to convert a CSS file to a PDF document and CSS media-type files can be converted into documents.

 Creating a New Project in Visual Studio

 Enter the project name and select the file path in the appropriate text box.
-Then, click the create button, as in the screenshot below.
+Then, click the Create button, as in the screenshot below.

-Next, we can add the library to test the code.
+Next, install the library to test the code.

 Install the IronPDF Library